react-knowledgeable/talks/.github/ISSUE_TEMPLATE/talk.md

 planner
 ---
-- I prefer to give this talk at: <!-- reference the umbrella issue for the month -->
+- I prefer to give this talk at: <!-- which month -->
 - Number of minutes needed to ⚡️: <!-- 7 / 8 / 9 / 10 -->

 <!--